darasus/ai-blog/content/ethereum-classic-the-original-ethereum.md

   because such an action would be a violation of blockchain principles.
 It operates on a different consensus mechanism, which is not as advanced or optimized.
+intro: >-
+  Ethereum is the world’s leading blockchain for smart contracts.
+It brought about a new wave of decentralized applications that no one could have imagined in the early days of cryptocurrency.
+Ethereum has also proven to be an invaluable source of inspiration for other projects that are trying to build similar platforms with different objectives and features.
+One such project is Ethereum Classic (ETC).
+Although it might sound like another version of Ethereum, it is actually a continuation of the original Ethereum software, which was later on referred to as “ETH” when its token achieved its own market cap and ticker symbol.

+  Ethereum Classic is essentially the original Ethereum codebase but with unrestricted miner checks, increased gas costs, and general code optimisations.
+Think of ETC as the anti-ETH; a blockchain that allows developers to deploy applications without any possible malicious interference from miners or anyone else who may control ETH in the future.
+Below you will find all you need to know about Ethereum Classic, how it differs from "new" Ethereum, and how you can buy ETC.
 ---

 ## What is Ethereum Classic?